-The latest Farm Bill includes several new provisions that will dramatically expand the U.S. Department of Agriculture’s (USDA) support for algae farming.
-ABO is working to ensure these new provision are implemented as quickly as possible, including:
+The 2018 Farm Bill includes several new provisions that will dramatically expand the U.S. Department of Agriculture’s (USDA) support for algae farming.
+ABO is working to ensure these new provisions are implemented as quickly as possible, including:

 - New funding opportunities under an Algae Agriculture Research Program